klepas/fuckyouimaplatypus-site/index.md

 	: Très Acton is a Penetration Tester and Security Researcher.
 He is passionate about physical security, social engineering, brewing beer, playing with fire, and learning as much as he can about Software Defined Radio
 : Drone Hacking for Beginners
 	: Ever wanted to walk out of a workshop with a viable skill set and practical knowledge, ready to impress the government your friends and family?
 	: You will be leaving this session with the skills to hack a very popular consumer drone; and the methodologies to attack and defend others like it.
-You may even open yourself up to future employment as a ‘Drone Security Engineer’
+You may even open yourself up to future employment as a 'Drone Security Engineer'
 	: We will be guiding participants through different attack levels; from live camera feed interception, to file system access, and real-time hijacking of controls
 	: A final competition will be held to challenge attackers to gain control of a drone, and defend their access from other players
 	: This workshop is beginner friendly.
 If you own one, please bring an external wireless adapter (e.g. an Alpha, TP-Link etc) that supports monitor mode